 Over 70 'Occupy Wall Street' protesters were arrested Saturday as thousands took to the streets of Manhattan to demonstrate.

-Marc Epstein, owner of the Milk Street Cafe at 40 Wall Street in lower Manhattan, said he had to cut 21 of the 97 members of his staff on Thursday and Friday after seeing sales plummet by 30 percent in the six weeks since the protests began.
-He's also been forced to slash the restaurant operating hours, moving up his closing time from 9 p.m. to 3:30 p.m.
+Marc Epstein, owner of the Milk Street Cafe at 40 Wall Street in lower Manhattan, said he had to cut 21 of the 97 members of his staff last week after seeing sales plummet in the six weeks since the protests began.
+He was also been forced to slash the restaurant operating hours, moving up his closing time from 9 p.m. to 3:30 p.m.
 Mondays through Thursdays.

 Hey 'Occupy', Whatever Happened to Starting at the Bottom and Working Your Way Up?